Skip to content

 1. Score Initialization

-• Always start with zero scores
+• Always start with zero scores as soon as player added

 • Commit initial scores immediately